There is no desire that anyone holds for any other reason than that they believe they will feel better in the achievement of it.

-Abraham ~ Hicks
+All quotes by Abraham ~ Hicks

 A friend and I were trekking along a trail on Cypress Mountain yesterday and all of a sudden a blur of shiny black fur lept across the trail, about 25 feet away.
 “Is that a huge German Shepherd?
 Where are his owners?”
 I thought.
 Then I saw s cute, little, round beach ball of a baby black bear scurrying behind.
 My brain took a quick second to compute.
 Bears!!!

 My friend and I looked at each other, then hung on to each other, then slowly backed up and finally turned and “calmly” walked away, with our hearts pounding almost out of our chests.
 We did not want to threaten Mama Bear in any way, shape or form.